JanssenProject/jans/docs/admin/auth-server/tokens/openid-id-token.md

 was authenticated, not which API's a client is authorized to call.
 Also, OAuth access tokens are short lived, while the expiration of an identity assertion is much longer.

+## Customizing claims in an id_token
+The [UpdateTokenType](https://docs.jans.io/head/admin/developer/scripts/update-token/) can be used in the following scenarios:
+1. In addition to the default claims in an ID token (`iss`, `aud`, `exp` etc), additional custom claims can be added to an ID token.
+2. You can also change the default value of a claim